omkarDev24/solutions-of-200-c-programs/README.md

 #  Solutions of 200 C Programs

-A collection of **200 C programming solutions** based on the **Problem Solving and Programming **.
+A collection of **200 C programming solutions** based on the **Problem Solving and Programming.
 The programs are arranged in a progressive order, making this repository ideal for beginners learning C programming.

 ##  Program Categories